Pyrotherium: Skull

 The skull of Pyrotherium romeroi was long and narrow, made up of massive bones.
-It reaches 72 cm in length from its front teeth to its occipital condyle, and has an elongated, relatively narrow snout seen from above, with retracted nostrils, a large nasal opening located between the eye sockets in the middle of the front bone, in parallel to the back of the skull, with thick bone walls for muscle support; inside there are cavities filled with air.
+It reaches 72 cm in length from its front teeth to its occipital condyle, and has an elongated, relatively narrow snout when seen from above, with retracted nostrils, a large nasal opening located between the eye sockets in the middle of the front bone in parallel to the back of the skull, with thick bone walls for muscle support; inside there are cavities filled with air.
 The occipital region, in particular the condyles, was particularly high, as a consequence of the flexion of the posterior part of the skull with respect to the plane of the base, which formed an obtuse angle with that of the palatine bone; in this and other characteristics, Pyrotherium resembled proboscideans.
 There is a small ridge that emerges from the premaxilla and reaches the nasal bone, which appears to be broken and surrounded by a rough texture, which could be the result of erosion.
 How large it may have been is unknown, as it may have been only a prominence similar to that seen in the narial process of the notoungulates and rodents, or even almost a ridge; this ridge is not known in other mammals, but perhaps it served as a holding point for the muscles of a possible proboscis or trunk.
 The brain cavity (neurocranium) is damaged and surrounded by spongy bone tissue; Loomis considered that it indicated that in life P. romeroi had a small brain, about 150 mm long and 50 mm wide.
+Later analysis by Bryan Patterson in 1977, after some additional preparation work on the only known skull, indicated some errors in earlier interpretations, and that the brain would be somewhat larger, 80 millimeters wide, more similar in size to that of notoungulates such as Homalodotherium and Nesodon.

 Another very distinctive feature is the presence of two pairs of large front-facing incisors, in the form of tusks and arranged at a 45° angle.
 These showed continuous growth and were equipped with an enamel band only on the front.
 It lacked canines, and it also has peculiar premolars and molars, with two transverse high ridges (bilophodonts), whose general appearance is reminiscent of tapir molars.
 Between the incisors and the posterior teeth there was a space without teeth, the diastema, reaching 46 mm long.
 The teeth in general, and particularly the posterior ones, also occupied a lot of the skull area, particularly in the palate.
 The auditory region is situated much higher than the palate in lateral view and curves upwards in its posterior part.
 In P. macfaddeni the premaxilla has an additional pair of very small alveoli, suggesting that it may have had a third pair of barely developed incisors, and their molars are distinguished by having a well-defined valley that separates the anterior and posterior lophs.